pulumi/docs/README.md

 `make build` will generate the website (published to _site).

 `make generate` will regenerate the TypeScript documentation if needed.
-Requires you have the other Pulumi repos (pulumi, pulumi-cloud, plumi-aws) as peers of the docs repo and in a good working state.
+Requires you have the other Pulumi repos (pulumi, pulumi-cloud, pulumi-aws) as peers of the docs repo and in a good working state.

 `make serve` will build the website and serve it to http://localhost:4000.